How to Fix Cracked Wood (Splits, Checks & Shakes)

 To repair cracked wood, you need the right tools and materials.
 Here are some essentials:

-- Wood Glue: Helps bond the cracked pieces together.
+- Wood Glue: Helps bond the cracked pieces together — see Elmer’s glue vs. wood glue if you’re unsure which to use.

 - Clamps: Hold the wood in place while the glue sets.